simgrid/simgrid/docs/source/Tutorial_DAG.rst

 .. literalinclude:: ../../examples/cpp/dag-from-dot-simple/dag.dot
    :language: dot

-It can be imported as a vector of Activities into Simgrid using :cpp:func:`simgrid::s4u::create_DAG_from_DOT`.
+It can be imported as a vector of Activities into SimGrid using :cpp:func:`simgrid::s4u::create_DAG_from_DOT`.
 Then, you have to assign hosts to your Activities.

 .. literalinclude:: ../../examples/cpp/dag-from-dot-simple/s4u-dag-from-dot-simple.cpp
    :language: cpp